 The cheapest transportation to Allgäu Memmingen Airport (Munich West) is often by train and bus combined with the Deutsche Bahn Bayern Ticket.
 The Allgäu Airport Express is faster and more convenient while further long-distance buses offer limited but cheap services.

 Getting to Allgäu Memmingen (Munich West) Airport (FMM) on public transportation is easiest with the Allgäu Airport Express buses for travelers heading to München, St Gallen or Zurich.
 However, German Railways trains sometimes work out cheaper than these convenient airport shuttle buses.
-The Deutsche Bahn (DB) Bayern Ticket offers excellent savings to small groups and individuals especially when using further public transportation in addition to getting to or from Memmingen Airport (Munich West).
+The Deutsche Bahn (DB) Bayern Ticket offers excellent savings to small groups and individuals, especially when using further public transportation in addition to getting to or from Memmingen Airport (Munich West).
 The Bayern Ticket is generally the cheapest way to travel from Memmingen Airport to destinations in Munich and the rest of Bavaria.

 Memmingen Airport’s location 110 km to the west of Munich is convenient for travelers to the Allgäu and Swabia regions of Germany as well as parts of Tirol in Austria.
 Travelers heading to smaller towns and rural ski destinations here may find pre-booked airport shuttle vans a better option than regular public transportation.
-My Driver gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 By Train to Allgäu Memmingen Airport (Munich West) in Germany